mmllr/MMLayerAccessibility/README.md

 The library is fully unit tested with [Kiwi](https://github.com/allending/Kiwi) specs.
 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Example directory first.
-Then [enable accessibility in system settings][15] and [start the accessibility inspector][16] afterwards.
-You can examine you CALayer based ui in the inspector.
+Then [enable accessibility in system settings](https://github.com/mmllr/MMLayerAccessibility.git/Resources/enableax.png) and [start the accessibility inspector](https://github.com/mmllr/MMLayerAccessibility.git/Resources/Xcode.png) afterwards.
+You can [examine](https://github.com/mmllr/MMLayerAccessibility.git/Resources/screenshot01.png) you CALayer based ui in the inspector.
-![][image-1]

 ## Requirements